peteroupc/html3dutil/doc/H3DU.BSplineSurface.md

 #### Parameters

 * `controlPoints` (Type: Array.&lt;Array.&lt;Array.&lt;number>>>)<br>An array of control point arrays, which in turn contain a number of control points.
 Each control point is an array with the same length as the other control points.
-It is assumed that:<ul> <li>The length of this parameter is the number of control points in each row of the V axis. <li>The length of the first control point array is the number of control points in each column of the U axis. <li>The first control point's length represents the size of all the control points. </ul>
+It is assumed that:<ul> <li>The length of this parameter is the number of control points in each row of the v-axis. <li>The length of the first control point array is the number of control points in each column of the u-axis. <li>The first control point's length represents the size of all the control points. </ul>
-* `knotsU` (Type: Array.&lt;number>)<br>Knot vector of the surface, along the U axis.
+* `knotsU` (Type: Array.&lt;number>)<br>Knot vector of the surface, along the u-axis.
 For more information, see BSplineCurve.
-* `knotsV` (Type: Array.&lt;number>)<br>Knot vector of the surface, along the V axis.
+* `knotsV` (Type: Array.&lt;number>)<br>Knot vector of the surface, along the v-axis.
 * `bits` (Type: number) (optional)<br>Bits for defining input and controlling output.
 Zero or more of BSplineCurve.DIVIDE_BIT.
 If null, undefined, or omitted, no bits are set.

 #### Examples